Image workflow hub

 Broad without being fake

-The hub looks broad because the route coverage is broad.
-Each route exists only where the workstation or the support model has real value.
+The hub looks broad because the page coverage is broad.
+Each page exists only where the workstation or the support model has real value.

 How the page starts and what it checks

-The hub is built around a curated conversion matrix and practical workflow routes, so coverage grows from real jobs instead of broad marketing claims.
+The hub is built around a curated conversion matrix and practical workflow pages, so coverage grows from real jobs instead of broad marketing claims.

 Capability notes